nextflow-io/website/src/content/podcast/2024/ep34_jakob_zeitler_materials_science.md

 > that he gave at the 2022 Nextflow Summit in Barcelona.
 > You can watch that video on [YouTube](https://youtu.be/kFDNRWXa_Mg?si=mZ-HoDnVrZ0hoqa3).

-We talk about how advances in materials science can bring many benefits to mankind, for example better materials to help the fight against climate change.
+Join to hear about how advances in materials science can bring many benefits to mankind, for example better materials to help the fight against climate change.
-However, the current paradigms are too slow, with and average 20 years form inception to market.
+Jakob tells us about how the current paradigms are too slow, with and average 20 years from inception to market.

 Matterhorn STUDIO was founded to bring efficient experimentation to materials science, using Nextflow to structure ML routines - specifically Bayesian Optimisation.